rarila/grunt-gm/README.md

               command: ['composite'],
               in: ['test/sample.png']
             }, {
-              // extent and center the image with padding arund it
+              // extent and center the image with padding around it
               gravity: ['Center'],
               extent: [400, 360]
             }, {